isolated-tech/vault/Internal/Content Ideas/To Do/I launched 5 apps in 40 days and I made this much money.md

 ## Twittervim

 Twittervim was never meant to make money.
-It was meant to
+It was meant to drive traffic to my X account as #buildinpublic content.

+It's hard to say how many people followed me during this particular phase.
+But, it doesn't hurt to ke

 ## Humanize.rs